Affine techniques on extremal metrics on toric surfaces: Complex interior estimates and regularities

 \subsection{Bootstrapping}

-In the subsection, for the sake of convenience, we state and prove our results on the toric surfaces.
-Suppose that $ \mc S(u)=K $ and $K\in C^\infty(\bar\Delta)$.
-Then on the complex manifold, the equation is $\mc S(f)=\tilde K$.
+In the subsection, for the sake of convenience, we state and prove our results only on the toric surfaces, although the arguments work for higher dimensional toric manifolds.
+Suppose that $ \mc S(u)=K $ for some $K\in C^\infty(\bar\Delta)$.
+Then in terms of the complex coordinates, the equation becomes $\mc S(f)=\tilde K$.
 For example, on the complex torus in terms of log-affine coordinates: